-- Gold Coast below the Queensland rate for children developmentally vulnerable across the five domains in the Australian Early Development Census 2018, however Ormeau-Oxenford and Gold Coast-North were above the Gold Coast rate. - Gold Coast dental hospitalisations for children aged 0-9 years was above the Queensland rate in 2016-17. - Younger Mothers (aged under 20) have higher rates of smoking while pregnant, low birthweight babies and are less likely to breastfeed compared to mothers aged 20 years old and over on the Gold Coast. - Aboriginal and Torres Strait Islander women have higher rates of smoking while pregnant and low birthweight babies compared to non-Aboriginal and Torres Strait Islander Women on the Gold Coast. - Children in care have significant mental health needs, often associated with traumatic experiences and complicated by other complex health needs.
-Addressing these issues is hampered by: - o Long wait times for assessment and treatment in the public system. - o Cost of private services. - o Barriers sharing information and centralised depository from medical history that non-health professionals can contribute to. - o Limited availability of low cost assessments for diagnosis and NDIS applications.
+- Rates for children who are developmentally vulnerable across two or more domains are above in GCPHN region in the Ormeau-Oxenford and Gold Coast-north Statistical Area Level three regions. - Younger mothers (aged under 20) have higher rates of smoking while pregnant, low birthweight babies and are less likely to breastfeed compared to mothers aged 20 years old and over in the GCPHN region - Aboriginal and Torres Strait Islander women have higher rates of smoking while pregnant and low birthweight babies compared to non-Aboriginal and Torres Strait Islander women on the Gold Coast. - Children in care have significant mental health needs, often associated with traumatic experiences and complicated by other complex health needs. - Addressing these mental health issues for children in care is hampered by: - Iong wait times for assessment and treatment in the public system - cost of private services - barriers sharing information and centralised depository from medical history that nonhealth professionals can contribute to - limited availability of low-cost assessments for diagnosis and National Disability Insurance Scheme applications - Increasing rate of women being diagnosed with perinatal depression.